Robin745/practice-project/README.md

 # Lucky One

-Here is the live site link e: [Create React App](https://github.com/facebook/create-react-app).
+Here is the live site link : https://select-random-watch.netlify.app/

 ## Available Scripts